aidanreilly/saws/README.md

 ### Optional

-Control individual saw amplitudes, envelopes, bit depth, sample rate, and wavefolder amount with a midi controller.
+Control individual saw amplitudes, envelopes, bit depth, sample rate, and filter cutoff with a midi controller.
 Controls are mapped from the norns parameters page.